zachpmanson/notes/notes/Archive/Lines.md

 >In Unix everything is a file.
 Files are files, folders are files, disks are files, your keyboard is a file, your mouth is a file, the air is a file, you can't breathe, your file lungs fill with files and you try to scream but only files come out oh god Dennis how could you do thi

 -- [Sy Brand](https://twitter.com/TartanLlama/status/1375045731644538882)

----

->Unix is user-friendly — it's just choosy about who its friends are.

--- Anonymous, but first published in _The Art of UNIX Programming_ (2003) by Eric S. Raymond